 Basics of a Small Business Growth Strategy

-She began by outlining the seven steps for a small business to define a growth strategy:
+She began by outlining the seven steps for a small business to define a growth strategy for its business plan:

 - Establish a Value Proposition: What are you good at that serves a need in the market?